jlewicki/tree_state_machine/README.md

    b.onMessage<SubmitCredentials>((b) {
       b.goTo(States.demographicsRegistration,
          // Update the RegisterData state data owned by the parent
          // Registration state.
-The callback is provided the message
+The callback is provided a
-         // context, the SubmitCredentials message being handled, and
+         // MessageHandlerContext, which gives access to the
-         // the current state data value.
-The callback returns the new
+         // SubmitCredentials message being handled, and the current
          // state data value.
+The callback returns the new state data value.
-         action: b.act.updateData<RegisterData>((msgCtx, msg, data) => data
+         action: b.act.updateData<RegisterData>((ctx) => ctx.data
-            ..email = msg.email
+            ..email = ctx.message.email
-            ..password = msg.password));
+            ..password = ctx.message.password));
    });
 }, parent: States.registration);
 ```